Issues signing in to Visual Studio subscriptions

 What options do I have?

-From a subscriber perspective, it is important to first work with your admin to understand your company’s identity configuration.
-If necessary, your admin may have to update your account settings from their admin portal, or you may need to create a Microsoft Account (MSA) using your corporate email address.
+From a subscriber perspective, it's important to first work with your admin to understand your company’s identity configuration.
+If necessary, your admin might have to update your account settings from their admin portal, or you might need to create a Microsoft Account (MSA) using your corporate email address.
 Before taking the steps to create an MSA, speak with your admin regarding any policies or issues with taking this action.